Turing instability and 2-D pattern formation in reaction-diffusion systems derived from kinetic theory: Analysis of the Brusselator-type model

 \subsection{Numerical simulations}

 {In this section we investigate the behavior of system~\eqref{brusselator} by performing numerical simulations.
 We simulate a two-dimensional square domain of length $L = 12\pi$, { discretized into a 100$\times$100 grid}.} {The solution is initialized by adding a random perturbation to the equilibrium values.} {The diffusive terms are discretized using a second-order finite-difference method, the source terms are evaluated locally, and the solution is marched in time from the initial conditions until convergence using a first-order forward-Euler scheme.
 It is worth noting that once the solution is converged to a steady state, the error associated with the time discretization vanishes.
-Therefore, using a first-order time-integration scheme is acceptable for our purposes.
-The time step is selected adaptively during the simulation such that the local Von Neumann number---estimated by computing the maximum diffusion coefficient through the domain---remains below a certain threshold.
-At the boundary of the domain, we impose zero-gradient Neumann conditions.
+Therefore, using a first-order time-integration scheme is acceptable for our purposes. { The time step is dynamically adpated throughout the simulation to maintain numerical stability by keeping the local von Neumann number - determined from the maximum diffusion coefficient in the domain - under a given threshold.} At the boundary of the domain, we impose zero-gradient Neumann conditions.
 We do so by utilizing a layer of ghost cells and adapting their value as the simulation evolves.
 The method is implemented in a modified version of the open-source Hyper2D solver \cite{boccelli2023hyper2d} tailored to reaction-diffusion systems.}

 At this point, we confirm the results obtained in the previous subsection by letting $E_2$ and $E_Z$ vary in the region of parameters where spatially non-homogeneous configurations are expected.
 We fix again parameters as in \eqref{ParsBrus} and we select three cases corresponding to different values of $E_2$ and $E_Z$; the chosen cases provide an exhaustive overview of emerging patterns.
 The relevant coefficients of the macroscopic system \eqref{brusselator} in each case are reported in Table \ref{tab2}.